Did you know about business culture in Italy? Watch this video animation to find out some interesting facts:

 Learn about Italy:

 Italy is a peninsula covering 301,401 km2, and surrounded by the Mediterranean Sea.
-The population is about 59,5 million according to Report ISTAT Census 2011.
+The population is about 59.5 million in 2022, which is the same as the decade previous, according to Report ISTAT Census 2011.
 The climate is mainly Mediterranean: in the north of the country winters are cold and summers are warm.
 In Central Regions the climate is milder and in the South and in the islands winters are never particularly harsh, and Spring and Autumn temperatures are approximately equal to those reached in the summer in other areas of Italy.
 Italy is in the time zone of UTC+1, but during the period from March to October the clock changes to UTC+2.

 Over the past 3,000 years Italy has seen many migrations and invasions and has been influenced by many civilisations including the Etruscans, the Greeks and the Romans.
 After the fall of the Roman Empire in AD 476, for many years, Italy remained fragmented into a large number of city-states.
 In the Early Modern period, it was annexed to the Spanish Kingdom, the Austrians and also to Napoleon’s empire.
 During the restoration period (1815–1835), there were popular uprisings throughout the peninsula.
 At the end of this period, the Italian Wars of Independence began.
 All this led to the unification of Italy under Victor Emmanuel II in 1861 and this status quo continued until 1946 through 20 years of Fascist Dictatorship until the end of the Second World War, when the Italians opted for a republican constitution.

 Italy jointly with Germany, France, Netherlands, Belgium and Luxembourg founded the European Economic Community.
 The Italian Peninsula is divided into 20 Regions; each divided into Provinces which in turn are divided into Municipalities.